 Back in the late 90s, in the process of reading for my MA dissertation, I put together a collection of hundreds of sentence frames that I felt could help me with my academic writing later on.
 And they did.
 Immensely.
-After the course was over, I stacked my sentences away, but kept wondering if I could ever put them to good use and perhaps help other MA / PhD students who know exactly what they want to say, but might have trouble finding the best way to say it.
+After the course was over, I stacked my sentences away, but kept wondering if I could ever put them to good use and perhaps help other MA / PhD students.

 Before you start:

 1. Pay close attention to the words in bold, which are often used in conjunction with the main word.

 2. [ ] means “insert a suitable word here”, while ( ) means “this word is optional.”

 3. Keep in mind that, within each group, some examples are slightly more formal / less frequent than others.

 a.
 Along similar lines, [X] argues that ___.

 b.
 There seems to be no compelling reason to argue that ___.

 c.
 As a rebuttal to this point, it could be argued that ___.